littensy/charm/README.md

   - **optional** `interval`: The interval at which to send state updates to clients.
 Defaults to `0`, meaning updates are sent on the next frame.

+  - **optional** `preserveHistory`: Whether to sync an exhaustive history of changes made to the atoms since the last sync event.
+If `true`, the server sends multiple payloads instead of one.
+Defaults to `false` for performance reasons.

 #### Returns

 `sync.server` returns a server sync object.
 The sync object has the following methods: